 “You’re either one thing or the other, not both,” he insisted.
 “So it’s a contradiction!
 I don’t understand it, and neither can you!”

-Instead of thinking in terms of stuff, I told him he should think of it in terms of properties or attributes, and gave him the example of Michaelangelo’s statue of Moses.
+Instead of thinking in terms of stuff, I told him he should think of it in terms of properties or attributes.
+For example, think of Michaelangelo’s statue of Moses.

 On the one hand, you can describe the statue solely in terms of physical properties.
+You can make a list of those properties.
 Your list might look like this:

 - It is made of marble which is mostly composed of calcite CaCO3.